j3k0/cordova-plugin-purchase-documentation/use-cases/consumable-googleplay.md

 4. Secure the transactions

+This guide uses the plugin at version 13 or later (which is in beta at this stage).

-## Setup
+## Setup for Google Play

 ### 1. Install Dependencies

 Needless to say, make sure you have the tools installed on your machine.
-Developing from a mac is generally recommended for doing iOS development, it's way easier.
-If you only plan on doing Android, then everything will work.

 During the writing of this guide, I've been using the following environment:

 * **NodeJS** v10.12.0
 * **Cordova** v8.1.2